zheng-jian/WCRT-Hard-real-time-tasks/README.md

 priority ordering policies are optimal for tasks with arbitrary deadlines.
 We will reproduce here an algorithm which finds the optimal priority ordering for any task set.

-And I will realize the algorithm which Lehoczky has described.
+And I will realize the algorithm which Lehoczky has described which will calculate the worst-case response time of several given tasks.